TheDorkKnightRises/TheDorkKnightRises.github.io/_posts/2016-03-06-Pacman-Game-In-C.md

 Coded the most basic one which follows a simple chase algorithm.</li>
 <li>Tuesday: Added two more ghosts, one of whose AI logic is completely made up by me :P</li>
 <li>Wednesday: Added some music and stuff.
 We're done here.</li>
-<li>Thursday: Presented out game to the class.
+<li>Thursday: Presented our game to the class.
 Everyone loved it, some people came up to me to play it on my laptop.
 Yaay, successful!</li>
 </ul>

 <br>So yeah, that's the story of how I made my first game